SoftwareAG/c8y-docs/content/k8-edge/architecture-concept-bundle/architecture.md

 ---
 weight: 15
-title: Architecture
+title: Deployment architecture
 layout: bundle
 ---

-The Edge Kubernetes Operator has a custom controller (written in Go) that manages the lifecycle and the state of an Edge deployment.
-It does so by managing a CRD to extend the Kubernetes API for Edge deployment.
-Management and maintenance of the Edge deployment can be performed by updating the Edge CR.
+The Edge Kubernetes Operator incorporates a custom controller developed in the Go programming language.
+This controller oversees the lifecycle and status of the Edge deployment.
+It achieves this by managing a Custom Resource Definition (CRD) that enhances the Kubernetes API to accommodate  Edge deployment.
+Regular maintenance of the Edge deployment and management can be performed by updating the Edge Custom Resource (CR).

-The Operator is deployed in the namespace specified during the installation or by default, created in the `edge-k8s-operator-system` namespace.
-As part of the Edge deployment, the Operator creates multiple Kubernetes resources in various namespaces and watches them.
-These namespace names are prefixed with the Edge CR name. e.g. `<EDGE-CR-NAME>`, `<EDGE-CR-NAME>-microservices`, `<EDGE-CR-NAME>-logging`, `<EDGE-CR-NAME>-mongodb` and `<EDGE-CR-NAME>-microservices-registry`.
+Operational within the edge-k8s-operator-system namespace, the Edge Kubernetes Operator creates multiple Kubernetes resources across different namespaces, which it continuously monitors.
+These namespaces are named with prefixes based on the Edge CR name.
+For example, `<EDGE-CR-NAME>-logging`, `<EDGE-CR-NAME>-mongodb`, `<EDGE-CR-NAME>-microservices-registry`, `<EDGE-CR-NAME>-microservices`, `<EDGE-CR-NAME>-core`, and `<EDGE-CR-NAME>-thin-edge`.

+Edge on Kubernetes can be deployed in two modes: one includes MongoDB, which is both deployed and monitored by the Edge Operator; the other involves connecting to an externally deployed MongoDB.

 ![operator-architecture](/images/k8-edge/edge-k8s-operator.png)

+### With the Edge Operator managed MongoDB

+### With self-managed MongoDB